oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
  2. Hash all of the Disclosures separately.
  3. Find the places in the SD-JWT where the digests of the Disclosures are included.
+If any of the digests cannot be found in the SD-JWT, the Holder MUST reject the SD-JWT.

+For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:

- 4. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
+ 1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
- 5. If Holder Binding is required, create a Holder Binding JWT.
+ 2. If Holder Binding is required, create a Holder Binding JWT.
- 6. Create the Combined Format for Presentation, including the selected Disclosures and, if applicable, the Holder Binding JWT.
+ 3. Create the Combined Format for Presentation, including the selected Disclosures and, if applicable, the Holder Binding JWT.
+ 4. Send the Presentation to the Verifier.

-## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT {#verifier-verification}
+## Verification by the Verifier  {#verifier_verification}

-Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the Disclosures JWT.
+Upon receiving a Presentation, Verifiers MUST ensure that

+ * the SD-JWT is valid, i.e., it is signed by the Issuer and the signature is valid,
+ * all Disclosures are correct, i.e., their digests are referenced in the SD-JWT, and
+ * if Holder Binding is required, the Holder Binding JWT is signed by the Holder and valid.

-Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:
+To this end, Verifiers MUST follow the following steps (or equivalent):

  1. Determine if Holder Binding is to be checked according to the Verifier's policy for the use case at hand.
-This decision MUST NOT be based on whether the HS-Disclosures
-    JWT is signed or not.
+This decision MUST NOT be based on whether a Holder Binding JWT is provided by the Holder or not.
 Refer to (#holder_binding_security) for details.
- 2. Check that the presentation consists of six period-separated (`.`) elements; if Holder Binding is not required, the last element can be empty.
- 3. Separate the SD-JWT from the HS-Disclosures JWT.
+ 2. Separate the Presentation into the SD-JWT, the Disclosures (if any), and the Holder Binding JWT (if provided).
- 4. Validate the SD-JWT:
+ 3. Validate the SD-JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
-Refer to [@RFC8725], Sections 3.1 and 3.2 for details. `none` MUST NOT be accepted.
+Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
+The `none` algorithm MUST NOT be accepted.
     2. Validate the signature over the SD-JWT.
     3. Validate the Issuer of the SD-JWT and that the signing key belongs to this Issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
-    5. Check that the claim `sd_digests` is present in the SD-JWT.
-    6. Check that the `sd_digest_derivation_alg` claim is present and its value is understood and the digest derivation algorithm is deemed secure.
+    5. Check that the `sd_digest_derivation_alg` claim is present and its value is understood and the digest derivation algorithm is deemed secure.
+ 4. Create a copy of the SD-JWT payload for further processing, if required.
- 5. Validate the HS-Disclosures JWT:
+ 5. Process the Disclosures.
+For each Disclosure provided:
+    1. Calculate the hash digest over the base64url string as described in (#hashing_disclosures).
+    2. Find any `_sd` keys in the SD-JWT payload where the digest of the Disclosure is included in the array.
+       1. If the digest cannot be found in the SD-JWT payload, the Verifier MUST reject the Presentation.
+       2. If there is more than one place where the digest is included, the Verifier MUST reject the Presentation.
+       3. If there is a key `_sd` that does not refer to an array, the Verifier MUST reject the Presentation.
+       4. Otherwise, insert, at the level of the `_sd` claim, the claim described by the Disclosure with the claim name and claim value provided in the Disclosure.
+          1. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
+          2. If the claim name already exists, the Verifier MUST reject the Presentation.
+          3. If the claim value is an object and contains an `_sd` key, the Verifier MUST reject the Presentation.
+    3. Remove all `_sd` claims from the SD-JWT payload.
+    4. Remove the claim `sd_digest_derivation_alg` from the SD-JWT payload.
+ 6. If Holder Binding is required:
+    1. If Holder Binding is provided by means not defined in this specification, verify the Holder Binding according to the method used.
+    2. Otherwise, verify the Holder Binding JWT as follows:
-    1. If Holder Binding is required, validate the signature over the HS-Disclosures JWT using the same steps as for the SD-JWT plus the following steps:
+       1. If not Holder Binding JWT is provided, the Verifier MUST reject the Presentation.
-      1. Determine that the public key for the private key that used to sign the HS-Disclosures JWT is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
+       2. Determine the public key for the Holder from the Holder Binding JWT.
+       3. Ensure that a signing algorithm was used that was deemed secure for the application.
+Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
+The `none` algorithm MUST NOT be accepted.
+       4. Validate the signature over the Holder Binding JWT.
+       5. Check that the Holder Binding JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the Holder Binding JWT.
-      2. Determine that the HS-Disclosures JWT is bound to the current transaction and was created for this Verifier (replay protection).
-This is usually achieved by a `nonce` and `aud` field within the HS-Disclosures JWT.
+       6. Determine that the Holder Binding JWT is bound to the current transaction and was created for this Verifier (replay protection).
+This is usually achieved by a `nonce` and `aud` field within the Holder Binding JWT.
-    2. For each claim in `sd_hs_disclosures` in the HS-Disclosures JWT:
-      3. Ensure that the claim is present as well in `sd_digests` in the SD-JWT.
-         If `sd_digests` is structured, the claim MUST be present at the same place within the structure.
-      4. Compute the base64url-encoded digest of the JSON literal disclosed by the Holder using the `sd_digest_derivation_alg` in SD-JWT.
-      5. Compare the digests computed in the previous step with the one of the same claim in the SD-JWT.
-Accept the claim only when the two digests match.
-      6. Ensure that the claim value in the HS-Disclosures JWT is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
-      7. Store the value of the key `v` as the claim value.
-If `n` is contained in the object, use the value of the key `n` as the claim name.
-    3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
-It MUST be ensured that all claims required for the application have been disclosed.

-If any step fails, the input is not valid and processing MUST be aborted.
+If any step fails, the Presentation is not valid and processing MUST be aborted.

-## Processing Model {#processing_model}

-Neither an SD-JWT nor an HS-Disclosures JWT is suitable for direct use by an application.
-Besides the REQUIRED verification steps listed above, it is further RECOMMENDED that an application-consumable format is generated from the data released in the HS-Disclosures.
-The RECOMMENDED way is to merge the released claims and any plaintext claims in the SD-JWT recursively:

- * Objects from the released claims must be merged into existing objects from the SD-JWT.
- * If a key is present in both objects:
-   * If the value in the released claims is an object and the value in the SD-JWT claims is an object, the two objects MUST be merged recursively.
-   * Else, the value in the released claims MUST be used.

-The keys `sd_digests` and `sd_digest_derivation_alg` SHOULD be removed prior to further processing.

-The processing is shown in Examples 2b and 3 in the Appendix.
+Otherwise, the processed SD-JWT payload can be passed to the application to be used for the intended purpose.

 # Security Considerations {#security_considerations}